fangqiluxatu/Cn-Chia-Wiki/Raspberry-Pi.md

 # and then enter your 24 words
 ```

 But you are getting an error related to not being able to find a blspy version that satisfies 0.3.1 you say or `ERROR: Could not find a version that satisfies the requirement clvm-rs==0.1.3`?
-Frankly with any install error message, you're probably trying to install on 32 bit Raspbian.
+Frankly, with any install error message, you're probably trying to install on 32 bit Raspbian.
 You can check by running `uname -a` and if it says arm7l you need a 64 bit version of your favorite OS. `uname -a` should end with `aarch64 GNU/Linux`.

 The Pi isn't cut out to be a Timelord and the Timelord requirements are very x86-64 specific currently and there is one piece of magic.
 You don't need this magic anymore now that chiavdf comes from a binary wheel on PyPi but we're leaving this here for people trying to build in other environments.
 This environment variable is set so that chiavdf doesn't attempt to compile Timelord components.

 ```bash
 export BUILD_VDF_CLIENT=N
 ```

-This should work on Pi 3 with 64 bit Ubuntu but has not been tested.
-Please update this if that changes.

 It is feasible to plot with the Pi but it's slow.
 Modern desktops and laptops plot in the 0.07 - 0.10 GiB/minute range and the Pi 4 plots at 0.025 GiB/minute.
 [Plotting times for Pi 4](https://github.com/Chia-Network/chia-blockchain/wiki/k-sizes#raspberry-pi-4) and other machines are available.
 Pi makes an excellent node/farmer/harvester however and is an economical machine to run and farm plots made on faster plotting machines and then transferred to it to harvest/farm.